asmaeyadaoui/asmaeyadaoui/README.md

 ## Software engineer in the making

 - 🌱 Curious about everything
-- 🥅 2022 Goals: Dig deeper into Machine Learning & Blockchain Technologies
+- 🥅 Looking for end of year studies in software engineering : full-stack & cloud, with a
 - ⚡ Copywriter & Content Creator in my spare time

 ### Connect with me: